 Location is also a big factor to consider.
 Many publishing companies are headquartered in hubs, such as London, Oxford, Cambridge and across the South East of England, however there are also a great number of companies scattered across the country and internationally.
 Flexible or remote working may also be something you can consider, or you might be looking for part-time, temporary or contract work; employers can adapt the job types in order to suit the right candidate.

-There are five main publishing sectors that we work across: Academic, Educational, Professional, Trade / Consumer and STM.
+There are four main publishing sectors that we work across:

 Examples of the type of job roles in each area include: a Head of Open Access Publishing for a Scholarly publisher, an Educational Sales Consultant for a textbook publisher, a Programme Manager for a professional membership organisation, a Fiction Editor for a Children’s book publisher, or a Journals Marketing Manager in Scientific publishing.
 Other positions might be in Publicity, Production, Foreign Rights, Contracts, Account Management, Sales, Editorial, Marketing, Digital Project Management, Design, and much more, ranging from entry-level, right up to senior director level roles.